Notification of Sanitary Sewer Overflow on Jeffries Creek

 FLORENCE, SC – In July 2008, the South Carolina Department of Environmental Services (SC DES) required wastewater collection system operators, including the City of Florence, to enact public notification programs related to sanitary sewer overflows.
 In response to this regulatory requirement, the City developed a policy for releasing information on overflows of 5,000 gallons or more.

-On Friday, August 15, the City of Florence received notice of a wastewater overflow from a manhole near 3300 W. Palmetto Street and a wastewater overflow from a manhole near 528 Woody Jones Blvd., both adjacent to the City of Florence Trail System.
-Staff responded immediately upon being notified and identified the location and source of the overflow, which was caused by excessive rainfall over the last 48 hours and by the inflow and infiltration of stormwater into the system.
+The City of Florence is currently experiencing a wastewater overflow from a manhole near 3300 W. Palmetto Street and a manhole near 528 Woody Jones Blvd., both adjacent to the City of Florence Trail System.
+Staff responded to the area yesterday and identified the location and source of the overflow, which was caused by excessive rainfall over the weekend and by the inflow and infiltration of stormwater into the system.

 It is estimated that more than 5,000 gallons of sewage were discharged at these locations.
 Once the overflow is fully contained, crews will begin mitigation efforts, including water quality testing, vacuum truck cleanup, and disinfection of the affected area in accordance with DES guidelines.